 You take a good look and breathe in your surroundings.
-Truckers taking a rest in the midst of their 24 hour international journey, jubilant children playing enthusiastically with a tattered football and a veritable army of snack-selling women waiting patiently to pounce on anyone who dares to slow below 10kmph, curiously all touting a choice of the same 3 items.
+Truckers taking a rest in the midst of their 24-hour international journey, jubilant children playing enthusiastically with a tattered football and a veritable army of snack-selling women waiting patiently to pounce on anyone who dares to slow below 10kmph, curiously all touting a choice of the same 3 items.

 As the sun reaches its peak in the sky and you question your choice of shadeless spot, the thought crosses your mind that the day is half gone and you have moved nowhere so far.
-All of the possessions you considered important are stuffed in a 65 litre backpack which nestles snugly on your back, and with every passing moment you curse yourself more for packing three pairs of shoes.
+All of the possessions you considered important are stuffed in a 65-litre backpack which nestles snugly on your back, and with every passing moment, you curse yourself more for packing three pairs of shoes.
 Three pairs?!
-What were you thinking.
+What were you thinking?
 You’ve barely worn one.

 Had you known that no sensible traveller gives a crap about what you wear you would be carrying a tote-bag right now instead of being slowly driven into the ground.
 The stream of locals surrounding you, who have become your closest friends over the past few hours, offer you anything from words of advice on which route to take to strange looks as they openly wonder what on earth these “gringos” are doing here.

 A car approaches in the distance and immediately you jump into action.
 Thunderbirds are go.
-You pick up the sign you lovingly crafted with a scrap of paper and some markers and make yourself as prominent as possible in the road.
+You pick up the sign you lovingly crafted with a scrap of paper and some markers and make yourself as prominent as possible on the road.
 The car gets closer – a pickup truck!

-Your heart-rate increases as you see its only occupant is the driver, and you consciously begin to make eye contact with him, you know, to make yourself seem more personable.
+Your heart rate increases as you see its only occupant is the driver, and you consciously begin to make eye contact with him, you know, to make yourself seem more personable.
 You are sure this car will stop for you.

-This road has no turnings for two hours, he cant be going anywhere else.
+This road has no turnings for two hours, he can’t be going anywhere else.
 Even if he doesn’t want to talk he could just let you jump into the flatbed where you would gratefully collapse as the wind whips your face cooling your sweat, you can already feel it as you form a vivid picture in your mind.

 And then he’s gone.
 No explanation, no words exchanged, just flew by as if you didn’t exist.
-Unfortunately this was just one of tens of cars that have passed you in the past three hours and there isn’t much time to dwell on your intense disappointment before a shabby Toyota comes speeding towards you.
+Unfortunately, this was just one of the tens of cars that have passed you in the past three hours and there isn’t much time to dwell on your intense disappointment before a shabby Toyota comes speeding towards you.
 You immediately pull yourself together and resume your station, just as confident that this one really will be your ticket out of here.

 As the car becomes clearer you see once again that its just one driver and no passengers.
 You hold the sign high and give him as wide a smile as you can muster and to your absolute delight he slows down to a crawl before stopping right next to you.